-

 Antigua & Barbuda highlights

-Named after the admiral who ushered in the colonial period in Antigua, Nelson’s Dockyard is the jewel in the island’s proud maritime heritage.
+At the heart of Antigua’s maritime heritage, Nelson’s Dockyard is one of the island’s most important historic attractions.
 In operation since 1745, it’s the only surviving Georgian marina and became a UNESCO World Heritage site in 2016.
-Fully restored to its original splendour, buzzing restaurants and shops now sit inside the quaint 18th-century buildings, presided over by a number of colonial forts that pock the hillside.
+Fully restored to its original splendour, buzzing restaurants and shops now sit inside the quaint 18th-century buildings, presided over by a number of forts that pock the hillside.
 The interesting museum there charts Antigua’s seafaring history, life on the dockyard and boasts a number of fascinating artefacts, including a telescope once used by Nelson himself.

-Everywhere you look in Antigua is postcard-perfect – it doesn’t have an ugly side.
+Everywhere you look in Antigua is postcard-perfect.
 So why not absorb all its beauty in one eye-popping panorama?
 That’s why we love Shirley Heights, a military lookout and battery perched atop a lush peak.
 The restored complex and parade ground is well worth a wander but peer past its walls for epic, sweeping views of English Harbour and the glittering Caribbean Sea beyond.
 It’s a sight that really takes your breath away.
+On Sunday evenings, watch the sunset while sipping on a rum punch ahead of the night's festivities - enjoy a delicious barbeque and savour local bands playing into the night.

 Antigua’s 365 beaches may take the plaudits but the island’s tasty cuisine is a fusion feast that feels like it has almost as many flavours.
 Dining out in one of the many restaurants that are spread across the island is the perfect way to savour Antigua’s spectacular views.
 Eat delicious French food on a pristine beach near English Harbour at Catherine’s Café or head to the north coast to soak up incredible ocean views while trying the fresh seafood at Cecilia’s in Dutchman’s Bay.
 The finest of Caribbean cuisine can be found among the friendly beachside surroundings of Coconut Grove in Dickenson Bay, while Gallic gourmet has been a speciality of Le Bistro for over 30 years.
 Yum!